kd9rca/foxhunttx/README.md

 4- Customizable speeds and times
 5- Customizable tone pattern

+I also have a couple different iterations, one of which includes a way to change the morse code message via a jumper on the arduino.
+I'll add it eventually too.

 This was based off code and ideas from VE6BTC and WT4Y and Byonics' microfox line.
 First got the idea from youtube video: https://www.youtube.com/watch?v=e4b0fNvXA10